petermartigny/petermartigny.github.io/README.md

 ## Deep Learning for NLP Study Group

-Works and thoughts from our 20 people informal group, studying the course from R. Socher and C. Manning @ Stanford [CS224d](http://cs224d.stanford.edu/syllabus) and [CS224n](http://web.stanford.edu/class/cs224n/)
+Works and thoughts from our 20 people informal group, studying the course from R. Socher and C. Manning @ Stanford [CS224d](http://cs224d.stanford.edu/syllabus) and [CS224n](http://web.stanford.edu/class/cs224n/).

+Works from the group are available on [github](https://github.com/DeepNLP)

 ## Data for Good projects